The Pamir highway is the second-highest highway in the world. Just after the Karakoram Highway in Pakistan.

 YES, there are actually even higher elevated roads in the world.
 For example, there’s a road in Bolivia that goes up to a staggering 5.777m (18.953 ft), and there are more than eight roads in India that are higher than 5000m, but none of them are qualified as a highway.

 Officially known as the M41, the highway starts in northern Afghanistan and ends in southern Kyrgyzstan.
-At its greatest length, it goes through the whole country of Tajikistan with the highlight and most scenic part being the one that goes through the Pamir plateau.
+At its greatest length, it goes through the whole country of Tajikistan with the highlight and most scenic part is the one that goes through the Pamir plateau.

 Crossing the Pamir Highway with a bike had been a long dream for me, but it got cut short since my visa was expiring.
 I was too late in the season, encountered a horrible snowstorm.
 I also had the worst bureaucracy nightmare I had ever had to this day when I got my passport ripped into pieces by Tajik border guards, but back to that later.

 This post is continued from where my post “Wakhan Valley, A legendary trip” ended.

-Since my Tajik visa was coming to an end, there was no way I would make it to Murghab on time, and luckily I met two other travelers in Langar that were heading towards Murghab, with a jeep they had hired.
+Since my Tajik visa was coming to an end, there was no way I would make it to Murghab on time, and luckily I met two other travellers in Langar that were heading towards Murghab, with a jeep they had hired.

 They hitchhiked all the way from Dushanbe to Langar but had been stuck in Langar for five days waiting for transportation to continue their journey.
 They finally had to hire a car with driver.